bjankord/Style-Guide-Boilerplate/README.md

 *Note: Sample patterns have been included in the demo.
 Your site will have it's own unique patterns.*

-## About The Boilerplate
+## How to use Style Guide Boilerplate

+### Download the Style Guide Boilerplate
+You can clone the repo, fork the repo, or download the zip file for the repo from GitHub.
+Once you have the files for **Style Guide Boilerplate**, you'll create a place on your site for them.

+### Set up a directory on your site for the style guide
+I recommend creating a directory on your site in your root directory named `style-guide`.
+Really this folder can be anywhere, though I think it would be awesome if I could go to `anysite.com/style-guide/` and check out that site's style guide.

+### Upload the Style Guide Boilerplate files
+**Style Guide Boilerplate** is PHP based so you will need a server that supports PHP.
+Just upload the files from the GitHub repo to your newly created directory and your almost done.

+### Hook up your own CSS into the style guide
-In the `<head>` of **Style Guide Boilerplate** are styles custom for the boilerplate itself.
-These have all been prefixed with `sg-` so they hopefully shouldn't cause any conflicts with your website's own styles.
+In the `<head>` of **Style Guide Boilerplate** are custom styles for the boilerplate itself.
+These have all been prefixed with sg- so they hopefully shouldn't cause any conflicts with your website's own styles.

-Below the custom styles for the boilerplate, you will add in your own custom stylesheet which you use on your live site.
+Below the custom styles for the boilerplate, you will add in your own custom stylesheet(s) which you use on your live site.

     <!-- Style Guide Boilerplate Styles -->
     <link rel="stylesheet" href="css/sg-style.css">